TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 49/Isaiah 49.20.md

 ---

-The children of thy bereavement shall yet say in thine ears, The place is too strait for me; give place to me that I may dwell.
+The children of your bereavement shall yet say in your ears, The place is too small for me; give place to me that I may dwell.